 Hi!
 I'm Andy Baird.
-Welcome to Eureka Live, the online edition of my treasury of RV enhancements.
-If you're new to Eureka Live, this introduction will give you a little background.
+Welcome to Eureka, the online edition of my treasury of RV enhancements.
+If you're new to Eureka, this introduction will give you a little background.

 I thought you might like to know where these ideas came from.
-I bought my first RV eleven years ago, and because it was an older model, I plunged right in and started upgrading and enhancing it.
+I bought my first RV in 2001, and because it was an older model, I plunged right in and started upgrading and enhancing it.
 For me, that was half the fun of RVing!
 And as I made changes, I documented some of them on my "Travels with Andy" website.

 After four years of vacationing in Gertie, I took the big plunge: retiring early, I became a full-time RVer.
 (I told that story on my website too, and if you've ever thought of going full-time, you might find it interesting.)
 Ever since then, I've been traveling around the US, enjoying the best time of my life.
 Like most fulltimers I've talked with, I only wish I'd done it sooner!